dsowsy/nimCUDA/README.md

 The code is meant to illustrate a basic knowledge of CUDA coding by creating 2 player kernels that randomly pick up sticks on a multi GPU system by interrogating the API to determine how many GPUs are present.
 If only 1 GPU is present the implementation fallback uses CUDA streams per player.
-The number of sticks in the pile is betweeen 10 and 100.
+The number of sticks in the pile is between 10 and 100.

 # How to build and run from Makefile
 ```